 - A. Interpreters may be provided for civil, family law or small claims matters, to the extent that State funding is available.
 Any party desiring the services of an interpreter must submit a request to the clerks' office or the court's interpreter coordinator.
-Form INT-1 may be utilized to make such requests. - B. Interpreters are provided for trial court proceedings in criminal cases and juvenile delinquency proceedings under Welfare & Institutions Code Section 602 et seq. pursuant to California Rule of Court 2.893.
-(Amended January 1, 2017.)
+Form INT-300 may be utilized to make such requests. - B. Interpreters are provided for trial court proceedings in criminal cases and juvenile delinquency proceedings under Welfare & Institutions Code section 602, et seq., pursuant to California Rules of Court, rule 2.893.